seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 text of the analytical
 **methodology** — if an analytical rule is not here, it is not in force, and if it is here it is not repeated anywhere else.

+**`-a` closes two rules that named an object and no computation (map inv.
+58), both of them found from the outside, after the owner had closed a position on one of them.** §2's regime table said the side in a range is «decided per coin» and named nothing that decides it, so it fell to `RR_MIN` — which map inv.
+30 states in one line is not what arbitrates direction — and a rallying list produced a basket of shorts. §4 published a zone and let the next run cut a new one, so rows reversed between two runs of the same day with no market event behind them. **Neither repair adds a function, a threshold or an input:** the side is `marketRegime` executed on the coin's own structural row exactly as it is already executed on `btc`, and a published zone is carried exactly as a `СОЗРЕВАЕТ` zone already is. §7 gains items 50–52.

 **This file is methodology, not contract.** Authority, repository operations, the trigger protocol, the hard floor, what may be committed and where all live in